Lisa C. Fong, K.C.

 Significant matters include:

 - College of Physicians and Surgeons of British Columbia v.
-The Health Professions Review Board, 2022 BCCA 10 [Dawson];
+The Health Professions Review Board, 2022 BCCA 10 [Dawson] (HPRB’s application for leave to appeal to the SCC dismissed);

 - College of Midwives of British Columbia v.
 MaryMoon, 2020 BCCA 224;